Get Paid to Write Short Stories: 19 Best Websites That Pay You To Write

 Science fiction writers have plenty of options to sell their short stories online.

-Asimov is another online magazine dedicated to the genre and looking for submissions.
+Asimov is another online magazine dedicated to the genre and looking for submissions from people looking to get paid to write short stories.

 Payment: 8 – 10 cents per word